Department of Health and Human Services

 For example, late in the litigation process, Petitioner offered exhibits that went to the heart of the duration of noncompliance issue.
 CMS’s determinations of noncompliance and duration centered around Petitioner’s failure to take reasonable measures to protect against demented residents of its facility eloping from the premises.
 The surveyors who conducted the survey that led to CMS’s noncompliance and penalty determinations found that Petitioner’s premises were vulnerable to elopement because, among other things, fire doors were easily accessible to residents, alarms were inadequately monitored, and staff did not respond appropriately to possible elopements.
 Petitioner did not offer exhibits that related to these issues until it supplemented its pre-hearing exchange two months after it had already filed its exchange.
 Petitioner’s Motion to Supplement; P. Ex.
 23-P. Ex.
 29.

 The totality of the record supported CMS’s litigating position even if it did not ultimately sustain it.
 The record when considered in its entirety substantially justified CMS’s position.

 Steven T. Kessel Administrative Law Judge

-- 2. The statement of deficiencies is in the case record of Docket No. C-17-1019 as CMS Ex.
+- back to note 1 2.
+The statement of deficiencies is in the case record of Docket No. C-17-1019 as CMS Ex.
 1. Departmental Appeals Board Electronic Filing (DAB E-File) Item # 11c.

-- 3. I decided the case based on the parties’ pre-hearing exchanges, including opening and final briefs, after the parties waived an in-person hearing.
+- back to note 2 3.
+I decided the case based on the parties’ pre-hearing exchanges, including opening and final briefs, after the parties waived an in-person hearing.